brock-ricker/Online-Shoppers-Purchasing-Intent/README.md

 To better understand the customer base.
 I performed a clustering of the sessions.
 This was done using a KMeans clustering method.

-Number of clusters was chosen based on the Inertia and Silhoutte score.
+Number of clusters was chosen based on the Inertia and Silhouette score.
 ![image](https://user-images.githubusercontent.com/99829862/164613650-c4cfa9ac-0795-40da-b3d9-91d315156bf0.png)

 * Based on these scores, n_clusters=5 was chosen.